Payment Glossary: 70+ Payment Terms and Definitions for 2026

 Dynamic routing uses real-time payment logic to send each transaction to the best acquirer or network.
 It helps teams lift approvals, reduce costs, and maintain checkout continuity during outages.

-Read more about Dynamic RoutingSynonyms: payment routing, intelligent routing, transaction routing
+Dynamic Routingpayment routing, intelligent routing, transaction routing

 E-commerce payments are card-not-present transactions processed through gateways, acquirers, networks, and issuers.
 Getting them right helps merchants reduce declines, recover revenue, and protect checkout conversion.

-Read more about E-commerceSynonyms: online commerce, digital commerce, card-not-present commerce
+E-commerceonline commerce, digital commerce, card-not-present commerce

 Encryption protects payment data as it moves between checkout, gateways, networks, and issuers.
 Strong implementation helps teams prevent breaches, reduce avoidable declines, and keep transactions flowing reliably.

-Read more about EncryptionSynonyms: payment encryption, cryptographic protection, data encryption
+Encryptionpayment encryption, cryptographic protection, data encryption

 An expiry date tells issuers whether a card credential is still valid.
 For merchants, stale expiry data can drive avoidable declines, especially in recurring billing and card-on-file flows.